 Ongoing consultation is undertaken with the Community Consultative Committee (CCC).
 The CCC for HVO provides a forum for important community discussion with community representatives acting as the point of contact to provide feedback between HVO and near neighbours.
 The CCC is required to meet three times a year and discusses operational plans for the operation including mining progress, proposed disturbance and proposed/completed rehabilitation.

-Additional consultation will be undertaken with relevant agencies in the next three years regarding the HVO Continuation Project.
-The Project is currently preparing an EIS for exhibition and assessment and relevant agencies will be invited to consultation sessions and to provide feedback on the EIS.
-The EIS will include updated mine staging and rehabilitation scheduling based upon the proposed mining sequence of the Project.
+Additional consultation will be undertaken with relevant agencies in the next 12 months regarding the HVO Continuation Project.
+The Project EIS is currently being assessed.
+The EIS includes an updated mine staging and rehabilitation schedule based upon the proposed mining sequence of the Project.